 The suspected sabotage campaign is widely seen as an alternative to military confrontation with Iran, which some experts say could have disastrous consequences for the Middle East.

-A secret January 2010 U.S. diplomatic memorandum published by the WikiLeaks anti-secrecy organization quoted a German government official as saying that a program of "covert sabotage" against Iran, including explosions, computer hacking and engineered accidents, "would be more effective than a military strike whose effects in the region could be devastating."
+A 2010 U.S. diplomatic memorandum published by the anti-secrecy group WikiLeaks quoted a German government official as saying that a program of "covert sabotage" against Iran, including explosions, computer hacking and engineered accidents, "would be more effective than a military strike whose effects in the region could be devastating."
 The memo did not cite any specifics.

-While the fact is rarely discussed, the U.S. may be the world's leader in the dark art of high-tech industrial sabotage.
+While the fact is rarely discussed, the U.S. may be the world's leader in high-tech industrial sabotage.

-A former member of the National Security Council in the Reagan administration, Thomas C. Reed, wrote in his 2004 book that during the Cold War the CIA tampered with the computer code embedded in Canadian components of a new trans-Siberian gas pipeline system.
-In 1982, a surge in pressure caused a three-megaton blast in the Siberian forest visible from space.
+Thomas C. Reed, a member of the National Security Council in the Reagan administration, wrote in his 2004 book that during the Cold War the CIA tampered with the computer code embedded in Canadian components of a new trans-Siberian gas pipeline system.
+In 1982, a surge in pressure caused a three-megaton blast in the Siberian forest that was visible from space.

 "We've been in a contest with the Iranians now for 30 years, and this is just one phase of it," said James Lewis, a former State Department official and an expert on technology and security.
 "The Iranians do things that appeal to them, and they are noisy and physical and explosive."